IETF-Hackathon/mDNSResponder/README.md

 4. Configuring clients with your chosen DNS subdomain name for wide-area discovery.

-## Building the Discovery Proxy code
+## Option (i) Building the Discovery Proxy Code Yourself

 If you want to build this code to run on a Mac or Linux machine, follow the instructions here.
-If you just want to run the prebuilt package on an OpenWrt device, you can skip ahead to “Installing the Prebuilt Package”.
+If you just want to run the prebuilt package on an OpenWrt device, you can skip ahead to “Option (ii) Installing the Prebuilt Package for OpenWrt”.

 Because this code is targeted at small embedded devices, it uses mbedtls.
 If you don’t already have mbedtls installed, you can get it using the following commands:

 	git clone --recursive https://github.com/ARMmbed/mbedtls
+	cd mbedtls
-	make
+	make no_test
 	sudo make install

-The tests need Python to be built and Perl to be run.
-If you don't have one of them installed, you can skip building the tests with:

-	make no_test

-Clone this Git repository:
+Once you have mbedtls installed, change directory to the location where you want your copy of the mDNSResponder code and clone this Git repository:

 	git clone --branch release https://github.com/IETF-Hackathon/mDNSResponder.git